A Very Brief history of White Horse Morris

-White Horse Morris Men were formed in the winter of 1950/51 and were originally based in the Warminster, Wiltshire area.
-In 1951 they attended their first ring meeting at Oxford and were admitted to the Morris Ring of England.
+White Horse Morris Men were formed in the winter of 1950/51 and were originally based in the Warminster area in Wiltshire.
+In 1951 they attended their first Ring meeting at Oxford and were admitted to the Morris Ring of England.

-Numbers are now flourishing and the style and energy that has always characterised White Horse has been maintained for the continuance of Morris Dancing in this area.
+Numbers are now flourishing and the style and energy that have always characterised White Horse have been maintained for the continuance of Morris Dancing in this area.

 White Horse Morris perform a range of Border and Cotswold dances from:

 Upton upon Severn

 Our dances are performed energetically with our own interpretation of traditional themes.